Erdogan and Biden to discuss ouster of Turkey's F-35 in Glasgow - ExBulletin

 Erdogan and Biden to discuss ouster of Turkey’s F-35 in Glasgow

-ANKARA, Turkey (AP) – Turkish President Recep Tayyip Erdogan on Wednesday said he planned to meet with US President Joe Biden on the sidelines of a climate summit in Glasgow, at which he would vote on the ouster of Turkey’s US-led F-35. stealth fighter program.
+ANKARA, Turkey (AP) Turkish President Recep Tayyip Erdogan said on Wednesday he plans to meet with US President Joe Biden on the sidelines of a climate summit in Glasgow, during which he would take charge of ousting the Turkey stealth F-35 led by the United States. fighter aircraft program.

 The United States withdrew NATO ally Turkey from the international program that produces the F-35 jets in 2019 following Ankara’s decision to purchase the S-400 advanced surface-to-air missile defense system from Russia.
 Washington says the Russian system compromises the safety of the F-35s.